teambit/docs/docs/dependencies/01-overview.md

 3. [Dependency installation](/docs/dependencies/dependency-installation):
 The 'dependency-resolver' directs the [package manager](/docs/packages/overview) to install the right packages at the right place in the workspace file structure.
-In addition to that, it provide a single `bbit install` command to take care of both installing all package dependencies and importing all component dependencies.
+In addition to that, it provide a single `bbit install` command to take care of installing all package dependencies and importing all component dependencies.

 <Image src="/img/dependencies_graph.png" />